 From the Texas Triangle to the Tijuana-San Diego borderplex, there is a particular legibility to these patterns in the cities of the American West.
 This is what we might call America’s “other West”: all malls and cul-de-sacs rather than mesas and ghost towns, growing explosively in America’s most extreme environments.
 It is the urban negative space framing the celebrated landscape of the postcard Southwest, where the newness of the built environment leaves the cityscapes feeling unmoored, like islands of fresh suburban contemporaneity floating on a sea of regional myth.

 Phoenix is quintessentially suburban, and the American suburbs have long been subject to two intertwined critiques.
 One, what we might call the social critique, is technocratic—coming mostly from academics, planners, designers, and other specialists.
-It bloomed in the 1980s and '90s in the hands of historians of the suburbs like Kenneth T. Jackson and Dolores Hayden, who explored the environmental unsustainability of resource-intensive sprawl, challenged the mistaken assumption that suburban ubiquity signals consumer preference rather than systemic support of development interests, and enumerated the social costs of the public policies that subsidized freeways and built subdivisions on the backs—and through the exclusion—of urban communities of color.
+It bloomed in the 1980s and ’90s in the hands of historians of the suburbs like Kenneth T. Jackson and Dolores Hayden, who explored the environmental unsustainability of resource-intensive sprawl, challenged the mistaken assumption that suburban ubiquity signals consumer preference [pq]There has been no “suburban turn” in the art world, but there have been projects that offer alternative strategies for engaging suburbia.[/pq]rather than systemic support of development interests, and enumerated the social costs of the public policies that subsidized freeways and built subdivisions on the backs—and through the exclusion—of urban communities of color.

 Midcentury sociological studies of paradigmatic suburbs, such as Herbert Gans’s participant-observation masterwork The Levittowners (1955), attempted to complicate this common association but were drowned out by more insistent works.
 In William Whyte’s 1956 The Organization Man, urbanist Lewis Mumford’s 1961 The City in History, and feminist Betty Friedan’s 1963 The Feminine Mystique, public intellectuals produced influential images of a monotonous, stifling suburbia and its repressive sociality.
 Mass media and advertising, oriented toward emerging suburban consumer markets, inflated the perceived importance of these communities in lasting ways while also producing a distorted public image of their inhabitants—coldly aspirational, performing satisfaction while showcasing consumer goods.
 Pop cultural representations have echoed these patterns ever since, from Malvina Reynold’s 1962 song “Little Boxes” to Peter Weir’s 1998 film The Truman Show and beyond.